| Hudud

 other words, the lower the crime rate the more successful

 we are at controlling crime.
+The

 current practice of rehabilitation relies heavily on how